Veera-DevOps-Projects/Terraform-AWS-EKS-GitHubActions/README.md

 Scalability: ENIs can be scaled up or down as needed, which makes them a good choice for clusters that are expected to change in size.

-## Contributing

-Contributions to this project are welcome!
-If you find any issues or have improvements to suggest, feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).